Steve Taylor Arts

 Faith and Night is a consolation from Jesus.
 To see it is to see a symbol of a soul with faith, at midnight, in piercing cold, as when the Son of Man came to earth as intervention.
 Faith surrounded with serenity despite the world’s dark night.
 Faith touched and fortified by a ray from Heaven.
 Faith that glorifies and worships God with outstretched boughs full and healthy.
 Faith that stands strong, safe, in rectitude, a witness of God’s grace, care, and protection for the soul.

 The splendid mature Arbor Vitae (Tree of Life) is a symbol twin, Christ.
 Jesus is the chiasmus of Heaven and earth, the Living Tree, the eternal Cross which fruits Life Uninterruptible.

-To greet the health and silence of the tree, is to see a soul and its Savior, to see (what Catholicism calls) Holy Communion.
-Jesus is Man and God, who by His Infinite Divine Offering of Perfection, gives the soul this same chance for a divinized humanity.
+To see the majestic silence Tree, at once soul and savior, is to see what Catholicism calls Holy Communion.
+Jesus is Man and God, who by His Infinite Offering of Perfection, gives man this same chance for intertwining humanity and divinity.
 It is a vision of a soul living in the Divine Will.
 God makes His dwelling with His creature, giving substance to all of their acts and words by doing them and speaking them Himself.
 They no longer live, but Christ lives in them, animating their flesh with supreme substance.
 It is bliss – and also holy pain, as contemplated in the cold white that mantles the tree.
 To become one with Christ, by His pleasure and election, is to live in His continuous offering of atonement suffering to liberate others.